Our LDI Replication Project is currently closed for new applicants. Please check back in mid-May.

-The American Economic Association (AEA) monitors compliance with its Data and Code Availability through the work of the AEA Data Editor.
-Team members will access pre-publication materials provided by authors, and validate the ability of these materials to reproduce the results published in the manuscript or article.
+The American Economic Association (AEA) monitors compliance with its Data and Code Availability Policy, under the leadership of the AEA Data Editor.
+Team members will access pre-publication materials provided by authors, and assess how well these materials reproduce the results published in the manuscript or article.
 The provided materials and instructions will be assessed using a checklist.
 Authors’ instructions will be followed (if possible), and success or failure to (i) perform the analysis (ii) replicate the authors' results will be documented.
 Other related activities, such as literature search or tabulation of results, may also be assigned.
 Team work is encouraged, and activity will be supervised by graduate student or faculty member.
 Team members must be at ease working in various computer environments (Windows Remote Desktop, local laptops) and software tools (statistical software, Git).

 This is ongoing work, and conditional on satisfactory work, continued employment (until graduation) is possible and desirable.
 Training (required) is completed during the semester, productive work (“employment”) can start as late as after final exams (May 2020).

 Some experience with empirical social science data analysis using statistical software is required.
 Knowledge of at least one of Stata, SAS, R or Matlab is required, as is familiarity with the Windows Desktop environment.
 Experience with Git and the command line (Linux, Mac, or Powershell) are assets.
 Applicants must be current Cornell students.

 Training at the posted dates, March 25 and 26, 6-8 PM, is required for final hiring.
 Attendance at a weekly meeting is required.